canonical/ubuntu-core-docs/en/guides/intro/security.md

         ...

 then the security label for the `bar` command is `snap.foo.bar`.
-This security label is used throughout the system including in the enforcement of security policy by the app launcher.
-All snap commands declared via `apps` in `meta.md` are launched by the launcher and snaps run in the global (ie, default) namespace (except where noted otherwise) to facilitate communications and sharing between snaps and because this is more familiar for developers and administrators.
-The security policy and launcher enforce application isolation as per the snappy FHS.
-Under the hood, the launcher:
+This security label is used throughout the system including during the process confinement phase when running the application.

+Under the hood, the application runner:

 * Sets up various environment variables:
-    * `HOME`: set to `SNAP_DATA` for daemons and `SNAP_USER_DATA` for user commands
+    * `HOME`: set to `SNAP_USER_DATA` for all commands
     * `SNAP`: read-only install directory
     * `SNAP_ARCH`: the architecture of device (eg, amd64, arm64, armhf, i386, etc)
     * `SNAP_DATA`: writable area for a particular revision of the snap
     * `SNAP_COMMON`: writable area common across all revisions of the snap
-    * `SNAP_LIBRARY_PATH`: additional directories added to `LD_LIBRARY_PATH`
+    * `SNAP_LIBRARY_PATH`: additional directories which should be added to `LD_LIBRARY_PATH`
-    * `SNAP_NAME`: snap name (from `meta.md`)
+    * `SNAP_NAME`: snap name
     * `SNAP_REVISION`: store revision of the snap
     * `SNAP_USER_DATA`: per-user writable area for a particular revision of the snap
     * `SNAP_USER_COMMON`: per-user writable area common across all revisions of the snap
-    * `SNAP_VERSION`: snap version (from `meta.md`)
+    * `SNAP_VERSION`: snap version (from `snap.yaml`)
-    * `TMPDIR`: set to `/tmp`
-* When hardware is assigned to the snap, sets up a device cgroup with default devices (eg, /dev/null, /dev/urandom, etc) and any devices that are assigned to this snap
+* When hardware is assigned to the snap, sets up a device cgroup with default devices (eg, /dev/null, /dev/urandom, etc) and any devices that are assigned to this snap.
+Hardware is assigned via interface connections.
+* Sets up a private mount namespace shared across all commands of the snap
-* Sets up a private /tmp using a per-command private mount namespace and mounting a per-command directory on /tmp
+* Sets up a private /tmp using a per-snap private mount namespace and mounting a per-snap directory on /tmp
 * Sets up a per-command devpts new instance
 * Sets up the seccomp filter for the command
 * Executes the command under the command-specific AppArmor profile under a